Mineral Rights in Pennsylvania: What Owners Need to Know

 Act 13 and Impact Fees

 Pennsylvania does not have a traditional severance tax.
-Instead, it imposes an impact fee on unconventional (Marcellus/Utica) wells under Act 13.
-This fee is paid by the operator and is not deducted from your royalty.
-However, it's worth understanding because it affects the overall economics of drilling in the state.
+Instead, it imposes an impact fee on unconventional (Marcellus/Utica) wells under Act 13 of 2012.
+For 2025, the fee is $59,700 for a horizontal well in its first year, declining over a 15-year schedule.
+This fee is paid by the producer and is not deducted from your royalty.
+The PUC distributed $164.5 million in impact fees to Pennsylvania communities for calendar year 2024.

 Key Takeaways for Pennsylvania Mineral Owners